Migrations

 from inputlayer.migrations.writer import generate_migration

-# Build state from current models
+# Build state from your current models

 state = ModelState.from_models(